Polycorp Poly 1

 The responsibility of educating the young was largely up to the New Zealand Government.
 They set the curriculum, and built and managed the schools.
 At the time therefore, it made sense that the State should have involvement in supporting and funding a "school computer".
 This ethos (as it did with the BBC Micro in Britain) resulted in the computer you see opposite: The Poly 1 - New Zealand's custom-built school computer.

 The Poly 1 was designed by staff and students at Wellington Polytechnic, hence the name "Poly".
 In 1980 the idea of the Poly as New Zealand's "school" computer was sold successfully to the NZ Government who provided the finances and partnered with a local company, Progeni Computers, to form Polycorp.
 Polycorp's role was to manufacture and distribute the computer to secondary schools, along with providing support.

 The machine's specifications were impressive for the day.
-A full-stroke keyboard with numeric keypad and arrow keys for editing, colour graphics, 64KB of RAM and a 32-bit CPU.
+A full-stroke keyboard with numeric keypad and arrow keys for editing, colour graphics, 64KB of RAM and an "enhanced" 8-bit CPU.
 The Poly was designed to be networked i.e. daisy-chained together with storage provided by an 8-inch floppy disk drive at the end of the chain.
 The latter also allowed a printer to be connected.
 A fleet of contracted teacher/programmers wrote software for the computer.

 Despite its sophistication, the Poly failed to saturate the school system.
 In 1982, business interests successfully lobbied the government to pull funding and allow "the market" to determine which computers appeared in schools.
 After that the writing was on the wall.
 There was no way the expensive Poly could compete with discounted Apple II+/IIe machines and the like.